rdkit/conda-rdkit/README.rst

 Conda recipes for the RDKit
 ###########################

-This repository provides the recipes for building binary `RDKit <http://rdkit.org>`_ packages to be used with the Anaconda Python distribution or other conda environments.
+NOTE
+====

+This repo is now only used to provide the occasional nightly or beta build of the RDKit.
+Production RDKit conda builds are provided by [conda-forge](https://anaconda.org/conda-forge/rdkit)

 Conda
 =====